rajdas2001/Analytics-Assignment-Zevi/README.md

-# Analytics-Assignment-Zevi
-Analytics Assignment by Zevi
+# Analytics Assignment by Zevi

+This project is aimed at understanding user sentiments about Swiggy through various analyses of Tweets and the finding can be found in the Jupyter Notebook (.ipynb) file.

+ ## Dependencies
+  * numpy
+  * pandas
+  * TextBlob
+  * Matplotlib
+  * scikit-learn
+  * wordcloud